Terer License

 The Anguda VMS Trend, situated within the Terer exploration license, is a prominent VMS system extending for over 10 kilometers.
 Key targets along this trend include the Anguda North Target, Anguda Main Target, Anguda Main (N), Anguda Southern Limb Target, and the Terer VMS Target.

-Recent drilling activities at the Hamlo and Terer VMS Targets, alongside limited drilling at the Anguda Southern Limb in 2020, have revealed typical VMS metal zoning patterns – see Sun Peak news release, dated July 25, 2024.
+Recent drilling activities at the Hamlo and Terer VMS Targets, alongside limited drilling at the Anguda Southern Limb in 2020, have revealed typical VMS metal zoning patterns.
 The data suggests a potential increase in precious and base metal concentrations in other VMS zones within the Anguda trend.

 Anguda North VMS Target